micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-4-rashi_en.md

 <b>For they have died — all the men.</b> Who were they (these men)?
 Dasan and Aviram.
 [Actually,] they were still alive, but had become paupers and a poor person is considered as if dead.

 ### passuk 20
 <b>The donkey.</b> [Meaning:] <i>the</i> donkey designated for this.
-This is the same donkey that Avraham saddled at the binding of Yitzchak, and the same one upon which the King Moshiach is destined to reveal himself, as it is said: [“The king will come to you] humble and riding on a donkey.”
+This is the same donkey that Avraham saddled at the binding of Yitzchok, and the same one upon which the King Moshiach is destined to reveal himself, as it is said: [“The king will come to you] humble and riding on a donkey.”
 <b>And he returned to the land of Egypt.
 Moshe took the rod</b> “Earlier” or “later” are not exact in Scripture.

 ### passuk 21